nikerla/vc-content/pages/businessfeatures/product-information-management.md

             <p class="text">•	Handle multiple stores with different language localizations and currencies.</p>
             <p class="text">•	Configure each store with unique options for payment, taxes, shipping, etc.</p>
             <h4>Physical and Digital products</h4>
-            <p class="text">Virto Commerce Product Management System (PIM) allows you to provide high-quality product information to a variety of sales channels.
-All the published product info can be easily located within the <strong>product information management system</strong>, accessed and changed from a single place.
+            <p class="text">Virto Commerce Product Information Management System (PIM) allows you to provide high-quality product information to a variety of sales channels.
+All the published product info can be easily located within the <strong>PIM management tools</strong>, accessed and changed from a single place.
 All changes made at any time will be applied across all your sales channels.</p>
             <p class="text">Manage your Inventory List, Product details, Product history, etc. effortlessly from one location!</p>
             <p class="text">Each product page can be configured to include: </p>
             <p class="text">•	multiple images;</p>